SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 - remarks on the high quality of the soundtrack
 - the word 'experience'

-The four of them have 'Story rich' and 'Great Soundtrack' in their top-3 user-defined tags.
+The four of them have 'Story rich' and 'Great Soundtrack' in their top 3 user-defined tags.
 This is unsurprising: users reviewing the games and assigning them tags are most probably broadly the same people.
 Reading these four games' reviews, then, there seems to be lexical patterns justifying the measurements made by the program.

 #### Anomaly? _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_